Entrust PKI as a Service

 4. In the Certificate Authorities tab, click the name of the certificate authority that will issue the certificates.

-⚠ Root certificate authorities are not granted profiles to issue PKCS #12 files.
+⚠ PKIaaS does not provide root certificate authorities with profiles for issuing PKCS #12 files.

 7. Complete the following values.